yenchenlin/cosmos-predict2/documentations/inference_video2world.md

 - `--fps`: FPS of the model to use for video-to-world generation (choices: 10, 16, default: 16)
 - `--resolution`: Resolution of the model to use for video-to-world generation (choices: 480, 720, default: 720)

 By default a 720P + 16FPS model is used for `model_size` size model.
-If you want to use another config, download the corresponding checkpoin tand pass either `--fps` or `--resolution` or both.
+If you want to use another config, download the corresponding checkpoint and pass either `--fps` or `--resolution` or both.

 Input parameters:
 - `--prompt`: Text prompt describing the video to generate (default: empty string)